Spyros-Papanastasiou-667/sketchbook/TFT_Graph/README.md

-there is (at the end) adapted code from https://github.com/greiman/SdFat/tree/master/SdFat/examples/SdFormatter
+there is (at the end, under F O R M A T) adapted code from https://github.com/greiman/SdFat/tree/master/SdFat/examples/SdFormatter